heyx3/MantleDiver.jl/design_docs/visuals.md

 In debug builds, the last part of drawing to the screen can be replaced
     by displaying the game texture within a Dear ImGUI window, among other debug views of the game.

+## Lighting

+Lights are direct-lighting only (finer detail, for such a low-fidelity renderer, would be at best useless and at worst confusing).
+Each light has a shadowmap, using a custom format containing the following values:

+1. Distance from the light to the nearest transparent occluder.
+2. Density of that first transparent occluder.
+3. Distance at which the incoming light is 0 either due to many transparent occluders or a single opaque one.

+This allows for partial light attenuation due to a single layer of transparent material such as smoke, followed by a total attenuation further away.
+Intermediary attenuation can be calculated for distances in-between these thresholds.

+In this renderer, we can probably get away with pretty low-res shadow-maps.

 ## Rocks